 Description

-Who: Municipality of Zwolle, The Netherlands
+Who: Municipality of Leiden, the Netherlands

 June 2024: a local law is possible, but the city board doesn't dare to implement it